Why is DDS Important?

 Locate the folder in which we compiled our GFx file out prior and create a shortcut of the executable.

-- Within the shortcut properties we will find a path to the executable in which we will append the -i DDS flag in order to force DDS compilation.
+Within the executable shortcut's properties, enclose the Target path in double quotes and append the -i DDS flag to it in order to force DDS compilation.

-- Drag your GFx file over the exporter to compile your textures and export to DDS in the same directory.
+- Drag your SWF file over the exporter to compile your textures and export to DDS in the same directory.